root@hack3rs:/srv/www$ curl -i /410/

 HTTP/1.1 410 Gone

-The resource was intentionally removed and is no longer available.
+This resource was intentionally removed and is not coming back.

 status-summary.log